 (Originally published in Fast Company.
-Photo by Rawpixel/iStock)
+Photo by Rawpixel/iStock.)

 If you can’t readily identify several activities that you’d like to have time for, reflect on your childhood hobbies and lifelong passions.
 What did you enjoy in the past that you’re no longer doing now?
 For example, one CEO I coach, a former software engineer, now codes in his free time for its meditative qualities.
 Alternatively, create a list of activities that you have meant to pick up but have never pursued.
 This simple activity led one colleague to finally pick up the guitar.
 Or lastly, just say “yes” to something new.
 Another colleague wasn’t looking for a hobby when he agreed to join his friend for a dance session one evening but was immediately hooked and now has an avid dancing practice.
 And most important—find a hobby or activity that you genuinely enjoy.

-Establish a regular time.
 When we have a set time on our schedules, we’re more likely to follow through with our intentions.
 Put it on your calendar and protect that time as you would any other important matter.
 Holding off regularly scheduled times for our hobbies also enables easier planning at both home and office.

 Join a group, class, or league that relates to your hobby.
 When others are expecting or counting on us, we are more likely to keep our commitments.
 For example, another CEO client of mine leaves the office early every Wednesday to make it to his rugby league.
 While there is always more work to be done, knowing that his team expects him for the game motivates him to show up every week.

-Set a specific goal.
 Another colleague with a lifelong passion for wine set her sights on becoming a certified specialist of wine, a widely recognized certification in the international wine industry.

 With that goal in mind and a rigorous exam looming, she was motivated to carve out time out every week, for a year, while still working full-time.

 Depending on your situation, this may include both your boss and your family.
 At home, seek an arrangement that feels fair to all parties, which may involve some form of reciprocity or hiring a babysitter for extra coverage.
 For example, my husband is responsible for the kids on Friday afternoons, so I can head to the barn; in turn, I always cover Tuesday evenings, so that he can attend his soccer practice.

 During work hours, naturally your work takes precedence.
 However, if for some reason you must negotiate leisure time, consider what are your most important goalposts at work, and find ways to meet them.
 Show your manager how you will meet these goals and deliver results for them, by showing them you have thoughtfully created a plan.